 Our research investigates how species’ traits and environmental attributes interact to influence community and population structure of aquatic organisms.

-Check back later early this spring for more details and links to ongoing projects and resources!
+Check back occasionally for more details and links to ongoing projects and resources!

 Current areas of research interest in the Mims Lab include: